 Bluetooth has been in use since the mid-1990s, and to this day, almost every phone comes equipped with Bluetooth.
 It is a wireless transfer system that doesn't require an internet connection but requires the devices to be in close proximity of each other and needs both phones to have Bluetooth.
 Unfortunately, Apple doesn't allow non-Apple devices to transfer files via Bluetooth to an iPhone and vice versa.
 Although Apple does this as a security measure, to prevent unauthorized access to your phone, it means you can't use this method to move media files, such as music and videos from your iPhone to Android.
 The same applies for NFC, so even though you can use NFC for services such as Apple Pay, you can't use it to transfer files to a non-Apple device from your iPhone.

-Q2: Can You Use Apple Music on Your Samsung Phone?
+Q2: Can You Use iPhone's Apple Music on Your Samsung Phone?

 Luckily, you can download and install Apple Music on your Samsung, from the Google Play Store.
 This means that if you had music on your Apple Music account, it will be available on your Samsung too.
 However, if you had downloaded the music from Apple Music, you will need to redo this on your Samsung phone.

-Hopefully, this article has shown you how you can transfer your important data from your iPhone to your new Samsung easily and has given you a method that you prefer.
+Hopefully, this article has shown you how you can transfer your data from your iPhone to your new Samsung easily and has given you a method that you would prefer.
 We suggest that you use a Micro SD card in general, to back up your data in case your files are accidentally removed.
+(No need to worry about this if you are using iMyFone iTransor Pro.)
 Also, if one method doesn't work for you, do not be discouraged to try a different one.
 If this article was helpful to you and you know someone else who may benefit from the methods listed above, feel free to share this with your friends and family.